fanninggg/raylo-tech-test/README.md

 ## Getting started

-To run the app, you need to run:
+To launch the app, you need to run:
 - yarn install
 - yarn start